 - Trade payables: such as accounts payable, are classified as financial instruments and measured at amortised cost (refer to Note 6.2.3 for further details).
 Trade payable represents liabilities for goods or services provided to the Company prior to the end of the financial year that are unpaid and arise when the Company becomes obliged to make future payments in respect of the purchases of goods and services. - Accrued expenses: consists of business expenditures incurred but not yet paid. - Contract liabilities: consists of amounts received during the year which relates to activities to be conducted in future financial years.
-Revenue is recognised only when the Company has satisfied its performance obligations under the terms of the grant and the remaining amount has been deferred in liability until satisfaction of the performance obligation. - Other payables: includes goods and services tax (GST), payroll tax, pay as you go (PAYG) withholding, fringe benefits tax (FBT) and other provisions provided as at 30 June.
+Revenue is recognised only when the Company has satisfied its performance obligations under the terms of the grant and the remaining amount has been deferred in liability until satisfaction of the performance obligation. - Other payables: includes goods and services tax (GST), employment taxes and other provisions provided as at 30 June.